Kyuubang/philo-sample-case/docker/docker-001-3/README.md

 ```

 ## Task
-- make sure docker-compose is installed on all node
+- make sure docker-compose is installed on node1
+- dont install docker-compose on node2